eagle-io/docs/source/topics/notifications/index.rst

     .. image:: notification_panel.jpg
         :scale: 40 %

-You may notice a *Lock* symbol next to the subscribe icon(s) if you are included in a :ref:`group <management-security-groups>` that has been subscribed to receive notifications.
+You may notice a *Lock* symbol next to the subscribe icon(s) if you do not have *subscribe notifications* permission or are included in a :ref:`group <management-security-groups>` that has been subscribed to receive notifications.
-These group notifications can not be unsubscribed from but you can manage your :ref:`notification preferences <user-notification-preferences>` or :ref:`remove yourself from a group <user-preferences-groups>` via the user preferences dialog.
+These locked notifications can only be unsubscribed via the :ref:`manage notifications <notifications-manage>` dialog.
+However you can manage your personal :ref:`notification preferences <user-notification-preferences>` or :ref:`remove yourself from a group <user-preferences-groups>` via the user preferences dialog.

 .. note::
-    Users require *subscribe notifications* permission to subscribe to Nodes.
+    Users require *subscribe notifications* permission to subscribe/unsubscribe to Nodes themselves.
 Refer to security :ref:`roles <management-security-userroles>` for more details.

 .. only:: not latex